Last updated: March 29, 2026

 • Treatment of withdrawal

-• Monitor the degree of withdrawal using Clinical Opioid Withdrawal Scale (COWS)
+• Monitor the degree of withdrawal using the Clinical Opioid Withdrawal Scale (COWS)

 • Clonidine: for in-patient symptomatic treatment (autonomic signs and symptoms)